mehdi-fathi/eloquent-filter/README.md

          and "username" = "mehdi"

 ```
 - The above example as the same code that you use without the eloquent filter.
-Check it under code
+Check it under code.

 ```php
 $user = new User();